tableau/webdataconnector/docs/wdc_cors.md

 most browsers restrict CORS requests made from JavaScript code.

 This restriction can result in errors when the web data connector runs.
-For example, if you run your connector in Google Chrome and the code in the connector makes requests to a site that doesn't allow CORS requests, the following error is displayed in the Chrome console:
+For example, if the code in your connector makes requests to a server that doesn't allow CORS requests, you might see an error like the following in your browser console:

 ```
 XMLHttpRequest cannot load URL.
 No 'Access-Control-Allow-Origin' header is present on the requested resource.